ly3too/consensus/README.md

 - abstract Consensus system so that it can be implemented as raft, paxos, zab
 - abstract statemachine to work as a library.
 - snapshot support.
-- abstract Log system to persistent commands.
+- abstract Log system to persist commands.